 |

-- Inventory count and valuation as of the end of the tax year: For businesses that sell items, you’ll need to determine the cost of the goods that you sold during the tax year.
-This can be done by completing an annual physical inventory and comparing that information with your point-of-sale (POS) or other inventory management software.
-If you track inventory, ensure the cost of the inventory shown on your balance sheet matches your actual inventory.
-If you have less than $26 million in gross receipts, you’re not required to track inventory unless you’ve done so on a prior return.
+- Inventory count and valuation as of the end of the tax year: For businesses selling items, determine the COGS during the tax year, which can be done by completing an annual physical inventory and comparing that information with your point-of-sale (POS) or other inventory management software.
+If you track inventory, ensure the cost of the inventory shown on your balance sheet matches your actual inventory; if you have less than $25 million in gross receipts, you’re not required to track inventory unless you’ve done so on a prior return.

 - Mileage records: If you are using your personal vehicle for any business activity, it’s necessary to keep accurate mileage records to deduct those expenses.
-You can either use a paper mileage log or a smartphone mileage tracker app.
+You can either use a paper mileage log or one of the best mileage tracker apps.

 The P&L report, often referred to as an income statement, is a financial statement that summarizes the revenue, costs, and expenses incurred during a specific period, usually a fiscal year or a quarter.
 It provides information about a company’s ability to generate profit by increasing revenue, reducing costs, or both.

-Below is a sample Profit and Loss report from Wave Accounting that provides the information necessary to complete Schedule C.
+Below is a sample P&L report I created with Wave Accounting that provides the information necessary to complete Schedule C.

 - Name of proprietor: Enter your name in this field.

-- Social Security number: Since the profit on Line 31 carries over to your Form 1040, you must enter your Social Security number on Schedule C, even if you also have an EIN.
+- Social Security number (SSN): Since the profit on Line 31 carries over to your Form 1040, you must enter your SSN on Schedule C, even if you also have an EIN.

-- Line D: EIN―Enter your nine-digit EIN.
+- Line D: EIN—enter your nine-digit number.
 If you don’t have one, then leave the field blank.
 If you have employees, then you need an EIN.
-Be sure to read our article about how to apply for an EIN.

-- Line F: Accounting method―Select the accounting method that you use to track income and expenses (cash or accrual).
+- Line F: Accounting method—select the accounting method that you use to track income and expenses (cash- vs accrual-basis accounting).
 This must be the same as the prior year.
 You may choose your method if this is the first year of the business, but most small businesses use the cash method as it is much simpler.
-Read our guide to cash vs accrual accounting for more information.

-- Line G: Material participation in the business―Material participation means that you were heavily involved in business operations and not just an investor.
-If you perform at least 500 hours per year of service for the business, or you perform the majority of the services for the business, then you participate materially.
-You can learn all about the material participation rules in our article on what it means to participate materially.
+- Line G: Material participation in the business—material participation means that you were heavily involved in business operations and not just an investor.
+If you perform at least 500 hours per year of service for the business, or you perform the majority of the services for the business, then you materially participate.

 - Line H: If you started your business in the current tax year, check this box.
 Otherwise, leave it blank.